newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/family-daycare-register.md

 ### Application Needs
 - Medical examination and Tuberculin Mantoux test results for all staff
 - Background check for staff and anyone over the age of 14 living in the Family Daycare
-- Names and contact information for 2 people who can provide a character reference for the business owner
+- Names and contact information for two people who can provide a character reference for the business owner
-- Family Daycare inspection by Child Care Resource and Referral Agencies
+- Family daycare inspection by a child care Resource and referral agency
-- Pay any associated fees
+- Applicable fees paid

 >**Once completed, you will have:**
->- A certificate of registration for your Family Daycare
+>- A certificate of registration for your family daycare